vision5/ngx_devel_kit/README_AUTO_LIB.md

 To do
 -----

-- change how library paths are searched to include both shared and static libraries
+- Change how library paths are searched to include both shared and static libraries
-- touch up documentation
+- Touch up documentation

 License